Neckar-Code-Collective/Design-Docs/Components.md

 ## NetworkedTransform Component

 The Networkedtranform Component is responsible for syncing the position and rotation of a gameobject. it also applies lerping to smooth movement.

+This should be pretty easy to implement thanks to godots property replication system.

+*note*: animation of an entity is handled by the entity bas class